antonioribeiro/firewall/readme.md

 'PragmaRX\Firewall\Vendor\Laravel\ServiceProvider',
 ```

-Create the migration:
+Create the migration (Only if you don't use MongoDB or a Schema less database):

 ```
 php artisan firewall:tables
 ```

-Migrate it
+Migrate it (Only if you don't use MongoDB or a Schema less database)

 ```
 php artisan migrate